SamuelHabtu/NBA-Team-Optimizer/README.md

 # NBA-Team-Optimizer
-Web app that lets you optimize nba squads
+app that lets you optimize nba squads